-In its sixth year, Churches Making Movies is a multi-day, bi-coastal event designed to showcase thought- provoking, entertaining films that inspire generations.
+In its eighth year, Churches Making Movies is a multi-day, l event designed to showcase thought- provoking, entertaining films that inspire generations.
 We screen the best faith-based, culture- impacting films in the world.
 The festival schedule includes film screenings, question and answer sessions with filmmakers, workshops conducted by world-renowned professionals and our Annual Red Carpet Event.
 We seek faith-based dramas, thrillers, comedies, television pilots, and documentaries.
 Submit your film today!

 You'll see some of the most intriguing feature films, thought provoking documentaries, and brand new pilots for TV and the Web.

 You'll participate in informative seminars to help you propel your filmmaking career to the next level.
 Past seminar leaders included:

 Sean Paul Murphy, screenwriter Sarah's Choice, The Encounter, and Brother White

 Dallas Jenkins, director of the upcoming theatrically released film, The Resurrection of Gavin Stone